projectcalico/calico/docs/kubernetes/KubernetesPolicy.md

 ### Declaring Policy
 To enforce a policy rule to your pod, add a `projectcalico.org/policy` key to the annotations section of your pod's metadata.
 This `projectcalico.org/policy` key should map to a single string which defines network behavior.
 Programming policy follows a simple syntax that can specify any combination of label*, protocol, source/dest ports, and source/dest net.
 The syntax for this can be seen below.

+>Note: Versions of `calico-kubernetes` before v0.2.0 use the annotation key `policy` in place of the latest namespaced annotation key `projectcalico.org/policy`

->*Note: Multiple labels per rule are unsupported in the current release of the plugin.
+>*Multiple labels per rule are unsupported in the current release of the plugin.

 ##### Policy Syntax
 ```